tylorschafer/monster_shop_extensions/README.md

 User Story 4, Merchant Navigation

-As a user who works for a merchant
+As a merchant employee or admin
-I see the same links as a visitor
+I see the same links as a regular user
 Plus the following links:
 - a link to my merchant dashboard ("/merchant")
-- a link to log out ("/logout")

-Minus the following links/info:
-- I do not see a link to log in or register
 ```

 ```